Portfolio Partner Profile

 Impact Story

-A feeling of pride
+A Feeling of Pride

 To the passerby, the Whole Foods Market in Sudbury, MA looks like a typical suburban grocery store.
 But to electrical apprentice Raul Urzua, looking at this particular grocery store elicits a feeling of pride.
 Not because of what’s inside the store, but because of what’s on top of it.